-Among methods applied in the architectural field, one is based on color similarity and spatial proximities (Zhana et al., 2009): it uses an algorithm based on region growing in order to find the nearest neighbor of each seed point creating regions which will be merged and refined on the basis of colorimetrical and spatial relations.
-Others methods are based on shape detection (Ning et al, 2010): In a first step they use an algorithm based on region growing and normal vectors adopted to segment each planar region.
+One of these methods applied in the architectural field is based on color similarity and spatial proximities (Zhana et al., 2009): it uses an algorithm based on region growing in order to find the nearest neighbor of each seed point creating regions which will be merged and refined on the basis of colorimetrical and spatial relations.

+Another method is based on shape detection (Ning et al, 2010): In a first step, an algorithm based on region growing and normal vectors is adopted to segment each planar region.
 Then, architectural components are extracted through an analysis of planar residuals.

-There are also other methods based on a distance measured between planar faces (Dorninger et al., 2007).
+There are also another method based on a distance measured between planar faces (Dorninger et al., 2007).
 This method is inspired from the 2.5D segmentation approach introduced by (Pottman et al., 1999) and it measures the distance in order to determine seed-clusters for which a region growing algorithm is performed.
 After that, an analysis of component connection is accomplished in the object space in order to merge similar seed-clusters.

-All previous point cloud segmentation, deal with the architectural field but are limited to surfaces segmentation.
-In addition, in the field of cultural heritage, studies are almost nonexistent.
+Previous point cloud segmentation are limited to surfaces segmentation.
+In the field of cultural heritage, studies are almost not diffused and not very relevant.
 However, in the field of industry, many researches focused on this issue and presented interesting results (Golovinskiy et al., 2009), (Rabbani et al., 2006).

-4 OVERVIEW OF "AS-BUILT" BIM APPROACHES
+4 "AS-BUILT" BIM APPRAOCHES